mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 the concept better.

-This idea has a quite versatile usage and of course the illustration package can be changed to match specific cases.
+This idea has a quite versatile usage and of course the illustration package can be changed to match specific contexts.

 ## Concept 4